hungarian

 Dunacorso

 One of Dunacorso’s standout features is its picturesque terrace overlooking the Danube, providing an idyllic setting for a romantic dinner, a special celebration, or a relaxed evening with friends.
-Book a table around 6:30PM as the sun sets over the river and Budapest’s iconic landmarks light up; diners can enjoy a truly magical atmosphere with live Hungarian Gypsy music that serenades the Buda skylight.
+Diners can enjoy a truly magical atmosphere with live Hungarian Gypsy music every night.

 What to eat: goulash soup (bowl), paprika stew of veal, stuffed cabbage, Wiener schnitzel